 Health Insurance for International Students

-Central Michigan University has instituted a new policy that requires all international students to be enrolled in a CMU-managed health insurance plan for the duration of their CMU studies.
-Starting in the Fall 2022 term, international students will be automatically enrolled in the plan on an annual basis and will be billed accordingly in their CMU student account.
+Central Michigan University's policy requires all international students to be enrolled in a CMU-managed health insurance plan for the duration of their CMU studies.
+International students will be automatically enrolled in the plan by OGE and will be billed accordingly in their CMU student account.

 Health insurance plan details